corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/corda-networks.md

 this service should be deployed (for more details on this see the Signing Service documentation), in brief, it is the intention that, unlike the Identity Manager, the signer is completely isolated from external communication.
 It only addresses a data source it shares with the Identity Manager.
 This ensure no hostile entity can penetrate the system and force the signing of a certificate.
-See [Signing Services]({{< relref "signing-service.md" >}})
+See [Signing services]({{< relref "signing-service.md" >}})
 * The signed certificates are recognised by the Identity Manager and returned to the requesting node (Nodes poll the Identity Manager periodically to see if their signature request has been fulfilled).

 At the end of this process a node will have successfully registered the legal identity of the entity it is operating on behalf of with the Zone.
-However, that node now needs to join one of the sub zones that make up the network as a whole.
+However, that node now needs to join one of the subzones that make up the network as a whole.

-## Sub Zones
+## Subzones

 {{< note >}}
 This is an internal feature.
-Running a network with multiple sub-zones is not a supported configuration.
+Running a network with multiple subzones is not a supported configuration.

 {{< /note >}}
-Where the zone as a whole is defined by the unique set of identities, a sub zone is a sub grouping of those entities that agree to a common set of parameters that define the global consensus mechanisms for all members.
+Where the zone as a whole is defined by the unique set of identities, a subzone is a sub grouping of those entities that agree to a common set of parameters that define the global consensus mechanisms for all members.
 This functionality is offered by one or more Network Map Services.

-Sub Zones are currently categorised in relation to the mechanism a zone operator has in place for the process of setting the network parameters for it.
+Subzones are currently categorised in relation to the mechanism a zone operator has in place for the process of setting the network parameters for it.

-* *Public Sub Zones* where the entirety of the Network Parameters are under the sole control of the Zone Operator
+* *Public subzones* where the entirety of the Network Parameters are under the sole control of the Zone Operator
-* *Segregated Sub Zones* where one or more of the Network Parameters have been delegated to the authority of some third party.
+* *Segregated subzones* where one or more of the Network Parameters have been delegated to the authority of some third party.

 Note, in either circumstance the operation of the Network Map in question is still under the perview by the Zone